 I, too, have felt the betrayal of women.
 And I have played the role of the one who betrayed.

 I have been gossiped about, and have also told a woman’s secret that wasn’t mine to tell.
 I have felt full on rejection by a friend group, and have also been a part of the group that cast away another woman and told her she didn’t belong.

-All of these experiences with women has informed the woman I am today - one who is taking a stand for healing this wound that has festered in communities of women for generations.
+All of these experiences with women have informed the woman I am today—one who is taking a stand for healing this wound that has festered in communities of women for generations.